nmcl/scratch/ArjunaTuning/README.md

 Some output from tuning Arjuna/Narayana with JProfiler.
 Likely stale now.

-Note, versions not captured here so likely only useful for historical purposes.
+Note, versions of Arjuna and JProfiler not captured here so likely only useful for historical purposes.